Deathstroke: Titans Hunt

 Shortly after this, he came to the Titans' assistance again during the Titans Hunt storyline.
 The members of the Titans, as well as many inactive members, all disappeared in a manner very similar to how they were abducted during the Judas Contract.
 Mento, an on-and-off member of the Doom Patrol, hires Deathstroke to find the missing Titans.
-He eventually discovers with Nightwing that the abductions were the work of the Wildebeest Society, and that their leader was none other than Titans member Jericho, Deathstroke's son.
+He eventually discovers with Nightwing that the abductions were the work of the Wildebeest Society, and that their leader was Jericho, Deathstroke's son.

 It was revealed that Jericho had been possessed by the corrupted souls of Azarath, as they were using him to capture the Titans and use them as physical hosts to survive.
 During the transfer process, Jericho's true self resurfaced briefly, begging his father to kill him.
 To spare his son any more pain and save the remaining Titans, Slade was forced to drive a sword through Jericho's heart, seemingly killing him.

 Afterward, Slade continued his life as a mercenary, but also acted as an occasional ally to the Titans, aiding them when mutual threats outweighed their rivalry, most notably during the Total Chaos storyline when the Team Titans arrived in the 20th Century to assassinate Donna Troy before she could give birth to her son, who in their timeline had grown up into the tyrannical despot Lord Chaos.
 Slade also met Pat Trayce, a tough former cop who would become the new Vigilante.
 Pat Trayce became Slade's lover later on, and the two developed a romantic as well as a professional relationship.